timwarnock/x404-Novelty-URL-Shortener/README.md

     greek:      οΒΦδ
     yijing:     ䷫䷔䷫䷃

-* **top16**: The top-16 most common letters in English (where f is maps to 0).
+* **top16**: The top-16 most common letters in English (where f maps to 0).
 This is a subset of base62, and I find it often produces sequences that are easier to remember, albeit longer than base-62.
 * **CJK**: The base-20970 Chinese characters.
 This potentially can grow to over 80,000 -- depending on future browser support of the CJK block extensions.
 Also, these are really beautiful.
 * **hangul**: The base-11171 Hangul syllables.
 Note: Hangul is a phonetic alphabet with only 28 characters, however, for readability, Unicode includes 11,171 combinations of those 28 Hangul characters.
 This makes it useful an extremely large numeric base.
 * **dingbats**: Precursor to emojis, dingbats provide a base-192.